badalgami/Machine-Unlearning-MNIST-HAM10000/README.md

 The dataset used is the **HAM10000 Dataset**, which consists of skin lesion images and their associated metadata.
 The dataset includes:
 - **10,015 high-resolution images** of skin lesions.
 - Labels (`dx`) for 7 classes, including melanoma, nevus, and others.
-- Images divided into two parts for initial processing.
+- Images are divided into two parts for initial processing.

 ### Preprocessing Steps:
 1. **Data Consolidation**: